-This is a very important problem to solve, because when executives deeply understand how to form teams and the value of team intelligence (it seems that there is such a thing), they increase the chance of building high performance teams.
+This is a very important problem to solve because when executives deeply understand how to form teams and the value of team intelligence (it seems that there is such a thing), they increase the chance of building high performance teams.

 For example, there are many findings on variables that influence teams, including those of NASA’s research on team composition and the degree of cohesion.

-In other academic and also Google studies psychological safety (a shared belief that the team is safe for interpersonal risk taking) positively impacts team performance in a variety of dimensions, such as the level of performance, the level and quality of creativity, quality of learning, and more.
-Moreover, a studypublished in Science found that the predictors of team intelligence (collective intelligence that explains team performance in a wide variety of tasks) are not the IQ of the team members - neither average nor the highest, nor the degree of satisfaction or cohesion, but rather social sensitivity, equality in group discourse, and the proportion of women in the group.
+In other academic and also Google studies psychological safety (a shared belief that the team is safe for interpersonal risk taking) positively impacts team performance in a variety of dimensions, such as the level of performance, the level and quality of creativity and quality of learning, and more.
+Moreover, a study published in Science found that the predictors of team intelligence (collective intelligence that explains team performance in a wide variety of tasks) are not the IQ of the team members - neither average nor the highest, nor the degree of satisfaction or cohesion, but rather social sensitivity, equality in group discourse, and the proportion of women in the group.

 So how does this relate to listening and asking questions?
 It is theoretically and practically related.

 Theoretically this is related (see the study showing the relationship between listening and psychological safety).
 But more importantly - in practical terms - it's very closely related.
-The ability of managers to have “eye level” conversation, ask good and challenging questions, be open and accessible, and listen without the pretense of "knowing it all" satisfies the basic motivational needs of the people and creates the confidence needed for trust.
+The ability of managers to have “eye-level” conversation, ask good and challenging questions, be open and accessible and listen without the pretense of "knowing it all" satisfies the basic motivational needs of the people and creates the confidence needed for trust.
 And when there is trust, you can start moving forward fast.

-One way to build trust and openness in a team is through asking good questions and active listening that leads to psychological safety.
+One way to build trust and openness in a team is through asking good questions and active listening which leads to psychological safety.
 First and foremost, it's the manager's responsibility, but also that of the team members.